 I don't mean the excessive Jim Carrey version from 2000.
 Ron Howard must've had too much of a different kind of Who Hash when he thought he could outdo the original 1966 animated TV classic.
-Yeah, it was never in theaters and isn't technically a movie; I've cheated before on these countdowns, and I can do it again, especially for a film that fits more wit, charm and spirit into 26 minutes than most Christmas movies can wrangle in two hours.
+Yeah, it was never in theaters and isn't technically a movie, but I've cheated before on these countdowns, and I can do it again – especially for a film that fits more wit, charm and spirit into 26 minutes than most Christmas movies can wrangle in two hours.

 Monster movie legend Boris Karloff is a brilliant choice as the story's narrator, adding the perfect sinister bite to the Grinch's devious plan, as well as the warmth when redemption time hits.
 Plus, the animated classic has the boundless imagination of Dr. Seuss' writing and creations in its original, hand-drawn glory.
 "How the Grinch Stole Christmas" is so charming that you might even find yourself singing "Fabu foray, dabu doray" (whatever that means).

 No, it's not a typical Christmas movie.
 There are more explosions in "Die Hard" than reindeer and Santa Claus references combined.
 There isn't much holiday cheer or a theme of hope and wonderment; it's just Bruce Willis running and jumping around a skyscraper, participating in secret Santa with some terrorists except everyone awkwardly got each other the same gift: bullets.
 But it ends with a Christmas song and the notion of family, and those are good enough reasons for me to watch arguably the greatest action movie of all time on Christmas Day.
 There's no limit to how awesome a holiday classic can be.